 On top of that, Jon revealing his identity to Daenerys will lead to even bigger issues in deciding who will take over the Iron Throne.
 She no longer has any real reason to play nice with the people of Winterfell.
 She could take over by force, but if she does, she will be giving into what her father once was.
 I sure hope the show doesn’t take this road immediately, but I also won’t be surprised if she does.
 It all depends on how it is handled and whether or not Jon even wants to take over as king.
 However, there is no doubt that he will do anything to make sure that his family and people are safe.

-Overall, I really dd enjoy this episode from start to finish.
+Overall, I really did enjoy “A Knight of the Seven Kingdoms” from start to finish.
 This was definitely an improvement from last week’s episode.
 More plot points have been implemented, which will surely have big impacts on the remaining episodes.
 With Avengers: Endgame and the “Battle of Winterfell” all happening next week, emotions will certainly be at an all-time high.